 - Timing of college essay- when should I start?

 - Not being afraid of failure or asking for help

 Meet Brian and Cheryl Klam

 Brian has created advertising campaigns for organizations like Rosetta Stone, Ritz Carlton, Discovery, Johns Hopkins University, Sprint, and many others, winning just about every creative award the advertising industry has to offer.
 He’s written TV shows for National Geographic and his own shows have been optioned in Hollywood.
 He’s also been published in an anthology of well-known authors for Norton Press and received an MA in Creative Writing from Hollins College.
 Brian uses his experience in advertising and TV to teach kids how to think strategically and hook an audience with a great story that speaks to the student’s strengths.

 A New York Times best-selling novelist, Cheryl has published 12 books, including young adult, science fiction, thrillers, and romances.
 She’s sold nearly a million copies worldwide and her books have been optioned for movies multiple times.
 Her young adult novel “The Pretty One” has sold nearly forty thousand copies and was a finalist for the Isinglass Award.
 Cheryl also appeared in many movies, including as a monster in the cult classic, The Evil Dead.
 She’s an expert at spotting a great story and loves helping her students brainstorm topics and then sharing the skills she’s learned as a novelist to help them bring their essay to life in a memorable way.

 We enjoyed our conversation with Brian and Cheryl today and we hope you did as well.
-Creating an emotional connection with the reader, looking for the small moments in life, and trying to paint of picture with your story are ways you can write an essay that will grab the reader's attention.
-If you or someone you know would like to be a guest on our show, please send us an email email@example.com.
+Creating an emotional connection with the reader, looking for the small moments in life, and trying to paint of picture with your story are ways you can write an essay that will grab the reader’s attention.